Kabul, Between Prayers l'emporte au 32e Astra Film Festival

 fiche film].

-Here is the complete list of awards:
+Here is the complete list of award winners:

 New Voices Competition